melisound/trainings/blast.md

 $ blastn # if this does not work try:
 $ ./blastn # you sometimes have to indicate the folder with ".\"
 ```
-Now if you go to another folder and type blastx, the command line will not know where to look for it and throw you an error
+Now if you go to another folder and type blastx, the command line will not know where to look for it and throw you an error:

 ```
 $ cd ..